 While many STIs are serious diseases already on their own, the risk of catching an HIV infection can be tenfold if a person has another untreated STI, even if it does not show any symptoms.
-In addition to traffic and alcohol, the most prominent risks while travelling are related to sex.
-When alcohol or other substances are consumed, one’s evaluation ability is lowered, which increases risk-taking.

 How to avoid HIV and other STIs while travelling?

 It is impossible for a traveler to evaluate the risk based on the target country’s HIV situation.
 Every traveler who has unprotected sex is exposed to HIV or other sexually transmitted infections.